metack/airparse/README.md

         pros: scalable, reads only one line to memory, should be able to read huge files, simple custom code - easy to debug/modify;
         cons: reinventing the wheel;

-   solution c. was chosen for airparse 1.0.0;

-   after some research, in version 1.0.2, CSV.parse is used without filesize limit: `CSV.foreach(opts[:file], headers: false) do |values|...`
+   after some research, since version 1.0.2, CSV is used without filesize limit: `CSV.foreach(opts[:file]) do |values|...`

 3. always prepare automated tests; in this repo I provide a few cucumber integration tests that check rules compliance with sample csv fixtures;

-4. think about stress testing; an optional '--iters' switch was added that allows to easily repeat the whole process eg. a few hundred thousand times;
+4. thinking about stress testing, an optional `--iters` switch was added that allows to easily repeat the whole process eg. a few hundred thousand times;

 5. when choosing tools, balance between DRY principle and control - we should use good gems, but do not leave everything out without getting our hands dirty; delegate whenever possbile, but never forget about the bigger picture/architecture;